 4 Suggestions for Differentiation

-In the classroom, we often have stronger students help their struggling peers.
-Allow teachers that have skills or experience to run smaller group sessions.
+3. Get teachers involved: In the classroom, we often have stronger students help their struggling peers.
+Allow teachers who have skills or experience to run smaller group sessions.
 It provides leadership opportunities for teachers and develops a sense of ownership over the school improvement process.
 Also, sometimes teachers are more open to listening to someone in a similar position to themselves than they are in taking directives from an administrator.

-One of my pet peeves of PD is that often, after it’s given once or twice, there’s never a follow-up, so many teachers never bother to implement these practices.
+4. Provide opportunities for continual assessment: One of my pet peeves of PD is that often, after it’s given once or twice there’s never a follow-up, so many teachers never bother to implement these practices.
 Provide time for teachers to discuss and reflect on how they are incorporating the given area of development into their classroom practice.
 Have opportunities for feedback, allow teachers to set goals, provide continuous support, and assess progress toward the goals they’ve set.
 Only when you make follow through and action a priority will you see real results.